AudricSerador/buildillinois-23/README.md

-# UIUC Dining Buddy
+# Illineats

 Tired of going to dining halls and finding nothing you like?
 Annoyed at having to check the menus of every dining hall to find something you want to eat?
-Find food that YOU want to eat with Dining Buddy.
+Find food that YOU want to eat with Illineats.
 Search for your favorite items across all UIUC dining halls and get personalized recommendations based on your dietary preferences.

-Come experience the better dining hall experience in testing here: https://dining-buddy.vercel.app/
+Come experience the better dining hall experience in testing here: https://illineats.vercel.app/